 - Reviews must provide honest feedback about the product being reviewed and must not be used to deliberately promote or disparage another product.
 Reference to other product(s) or vendor(s) other than the product being reviewed is permitted only when the reference is intended to add value to the review.

 - Reviews must not violate any legal agreements.
 A review must not violate any third party confidentiality, non-disclosure, or contractual obligations.
+This excludes non-disparagement clauses prohibiting a software user from submitting an honest review. (read more here)

 - We will not publish reviews that will cause us to be in violation of the law.
 We reserve the right to not publish reviews that will place our site in violation of any laws or regulations.